HS-12: 1991 Gulf War

-With the Invasion of Kuwait by Iraq on August 2 1990, the USS Midway and CVW-5 deployed to the Persian Gulf to relieve the USS Independence (CV-62) and CVW-14 which had already arrived in the Gulf.
+With the Invasion of Kuwait by Iraq on 2 August 1990, the USS Midway and CVW-5 deployed to the Persian Gulf to relieve the USS Independence (CV-62) and CVW-14 which had already arrived in the Gulf.
 Before the deployment, the Midway and CVW-5 were conducting exercises with the JMSDF which included the tracking of a then-Soviet Navy Foxtrot Class Submarine for 4.9 hours while it transited the Tsushima Straits.
-The deployment officially began on October 2 and almost a month later, the ship reached the Strait of Hormuz as part of Operation Desert Shield.
+The deployment officially began on 2 October and almost a month later, the ship reached the Strait of Hormuz as part of Operation Desert Shield.
 It was during the time in the Persian Gulf that HS-12 conducted exercises which included four of the six helicopters had their ASW equipment removed and replaced by guns.

-With the Beginning of Operation Desert Storm on January 17 1991, the squadron started conducted operations in support which began with the capture of Jazirat Qaruh on January 24.
+With the Beginning of Operation Desert Storm on 17 January 1991, the squadron started conducted operations in support which began with the capture of Jazirat Qaruh on 24 January.
 This involved the insertion of sixteen Navy SEALs by HS-12 on to the former Kuwaiti Island.
 During the first liberation of Kuwaiti land, 3 Iraqis were killed and 29 Iraqis were captured.
-This was followed by a few more raids including one on the day before the ceasefire on February 27, 1991.
-With the liberation of Kuwait finally at hand, HS-12 finally returned to NAF Atsugi on April 17, 1991.
+This was followed by a few more raids including one on the day before the ceasefire on 27 February 1991.
+With the liberation of Kuwait finally at hand, HS-12 finally returned to NAF Atsugi on 17 April 1991.

 Final years (1991–1994)

-After taking part in the Operation Fiery Vigil after the 1991 eruption of Mount Pinatubo in the Philippines, HS-12 made their last deployment on the Midway when the carrier sailed from Yokosuka to Pearl Harbour to swap with the Independence and CVW-14.
+After taking part in the Operation Fiery Vigil after the 1991 eruption of Mount Pinatubo in the Philippines, HS-12 made their last deployment on the Midway when the carrier sailed from Yokosuka to Pearl Harbor to swap with the Independence and CVW-14.
 During this, CVW-5 moved to the Independence while CVW-14 went back to the U.S. with the Midway, while some squadrons swapped aircraft.
-After completing their last deployment on August 29, 1994 while on board the Independence as part of CVW-5, the squadron decommissioned three months later on November 30, 1994, ending seventeen years of service, the squadron being replaced by HS-14 Chargers, equipped with the SH-60F Oceanhawk and HH-60H Rescuehawk.
+After completing their last deployment on 29 August 1994 while on board the Independence as part of CVW-5, the squadron decommissioned three months later on 30 November 1994, ending seventeen years of service, the squadron being replaced by HS-14 Chargers, equipped with the SH-60F Oceanhawk and HH-60H Rescuehawk.